Yin Chiang 江瀅

 Pianist

-Yin Chiang has received scholarships from the Austrian Ministry of Education, Science and Culture, the Gisela and Erich Andreas foundation in Berlin and the NRW Arts Foundation in Germany.
+Yin Chiang has received grants from the Federal Ministry of Education, Science and Culture in Austria, the Gisela and Erich Andreas foundation in Berlin, the NRW Arts Foundation in Germany, the Ministry of Culture NRW, the German Music Fund, the German Music Council, the GVL and the German Translator Fund.
 Her performances of works for solo piano by Luciano Berio have been broadcasted in Italian television, and many of her live performances have been broadcasted by radio companies such as Ö1, DRS2, WDR, and the “Institut de Recherche et Coordination Acoustique/Musique“ (IRCAM).

 Druckversion | Sitemap